AlexIn-Tech/Swiss-IT-Tech-News/README.md

 1. Clone or Download the content of this repository.

-2. Ensure Docker is installed on your system.
+2. Optional: Ensure Docker is installed on your system.

 3. Configuration options:

    You have two options for configuring the bot: using a `.env` file or a TOML file named `configuration.toml`.
-You can use one of them or both, but remember that environment variables (if set) will take precedence over the settings in the TOML file.
+You can use one of them, but remember that settings in the TOML file will take precedence over the ENV variables.

    - **Using a `.env` file:**

-     Create a `.env` file at the root of the project with the following content, replacing the placeholders with your actual data:
+     Create a `.env` file in the directory `./bot` with the following content, replacing the placeholders with your actual data:

      ```
      # Development settings